o1-labs/zkapp-resource-kit/README.md

 ## Workshop and Bootcamp Recordings

-- ZKHack Workshop - Intro to SnarkJS and Snapps with Mina
+- ZKHack Workshop, Dec 2021 - Intro to SnarkJS and Snapps with Mina
     - [Video Recording](https://bit.ly/3q1Y5wN)
     - [Slides](https://bit.ly/3s5DuKR)
-- Snapps Bootcamp - Intro & Session #1
+- Snapps Bootcamp, Dec 2021 - Intro & Session #1
     - [Video Recording](https://bit.ly/3saqp34)
     - [Slides](https://bit.ly/3oYTcFN)
-- Snapps Bootcamp - Session #2 & Presentations
+- Snapps Bootcamp, Dec 2021 - Session #2 & Presentations
     - [Video Recording](https://bit.ly/3pXorQQ)
     - Slides (coming soon)

+## Community built snapps

+- *Mina Secret Exchange* - The secret exchange allows users to buy imaginary tokens after successfully providing the solution to a series of math problems while keeping the solution itself secure and private, not exposing it to the network.
+Check it out here: https://mina.proxylabs.org/
+- *Blind Man's Bluff* - A simplified version of poker where zk-SNARKs keep the contract unaware of the actual numbers users have, yet giving it the knowledge of the game result.
+Have a look here: https://github.com/wotomas/BlindMansBluff#build--run
+- *Snapp Hangman* - With Mina's SnarkyJS API and SnarkyJS library showing their zero-knowledge capabilities, this is a snapp Hangman game utilizing zk-SNARKs to keep the secret word and random input private.
+Try it out: https://github.com/frisitano/snapp-hangman

 ### Contribute to this kit!